 Bitcoin Core is one of the more popular crypto wallets among Bitcoin enthusiasts.
-However, it is not a regular app.
-It is a core wallet.
-Therefore, it doubles as the official client software of Bitcoin.
-This means running Bitcoin Core converts your computer into a node on the Bitcoin blockchain.
+However, it is not a regular app, or even an app at all.
+It’s called a core wallet.
+It also serves as the official client software for Bitcoin.
+Running Bitcoin Core converts your computer into a node on the Bitcoin blockchain.

-This carries a fair number of responsibilities, the biggest of which is securing a file known as wallet.dat.
+It entails a fair number of responsibilities, the biggest of which is securing a file called wallet.dat.
 Wallet.dat is a small but crucial data file central to the ownership and security of assets associated with your Bitcoin Core address.

-What follows is a deep dive into the file.
-What it is, how it works, and how to secure it.
+Here’s a deep dive into the file: what it is, how it works, and how to secure it.

 What Is Wallet.dat?